c9s/AssetKit/README.md

 $ assetkit init --baseDir public/assets --baseUrl "/assets"
 ```

-The config is stored at `.assetkit.php` file.
+The config is stored at `assetkit.yml` file.

 Then fetch anything you want: